mijinyoon/DLS_GGL_Cosmo/README.md

 Will make it grow!

 I need to normalize the powerspectrum codes.
-Also needs to make it dependent of redshift.
+Also needs to make it dependent on redshift.
 Then, I will transform P_nonlin to P_delta((\ell + 1/2)/f_k, \chi).
 Those 3 steps will complete the codes for now.